hindu-comm/mail_stream_indology/2018/05/Robert_Charles_Zaehn/119__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2018-May/047606.html)

-​Prof. Karttunen kindly pointed me to Zaehner's obituary in *Iran* 13 (1975)
+Prof. Karttunen kindly pointed me to Zaehner's obituary in *Iran* 13 (1975)
 <https://www.jstor.org/stable/4300520>, where this image appears:

 [image: zaehner.png]
-​

 On Mon, 7 May 2018 at 15:24, Dominik Wujastyk <wujastyk at gmail.com> wrote: